inorikiseki/prismrv/README.md

 > Check details on `npm` at [Node.js Package Manager].
 >
 > > **Pitfall**
-> > You may get into issues when you stall a package globally,
+> > You may get into issues when you install a package globally,
 > so be careful to check out if the issue you came across is due
 > to a global installation.